 Make Money with These Garage Sale Hacks

 Have a lot of items to sell.
 When shoppers walk up to a sale and see two tables and not very many items they tend to walk away quickly.
 To draw in shoppers you want to have a lot of items for sale – and large items.
 The large items should be placed in the driveway, or on the outskirts of the garage.
 This way, shoppers see the large items and are enticed to walk up.
 They automatically assume you have more good things for sale!

 Clean the items prior to sale.
 Nobody wants to buy dirty, dusty or broken items.
 Make sure everything you are selling is worthy of sale and cleaned prior to the sale.
 I often pack items away for the sale in the months leading up to our garage sale.
 I then do the cleaning and dusting as I arrange items at the sale.
+Sometimes, all an item needs is a wipe down with a Swiffer cloth to make it look new again.
 The same applies for kitchen items and used clothing (which should be freshly laundered).

 The price is right.
 My philosophy as a garage sale shopper is that I buy items that are either unique and hard to find – or items that are priced so low that they are cheaper at a yard sale than buying at a dollar store, thrift store or secondhand.
 Most of the items at our sale are a bargain to begin with – which is one of my garage sale hacks.
 Then, at lunchtime, when the sale is half over, I typically mark everything down to half off.
 I also am happy to negotiate with shoppers – although I’m not incredibly apt to negotiate the moment the doors of my sale open.